 By setting the voltage of TCOMP pin to 0, the integrated temperature compensation function is disabled.
-And one external temperature compensation network, shown in Figure 18, can be used to cancel the temperature impact on the droop (i.e. load line).
+One external temperature compensation network, shown in Figure 18, can be used to cancel the temperature impact on the droop (i.e. load line).

-FIGURE 19.
+FIGURE 18.
 VOLTAGE AT IDROOP PIN WITH A RESISTOR

 PLACED FROM IDROOP PIN TO GND WHEN

 LOAD CURRENT CHANGES

-The sensed current will flow out of IDROOP pin and develop the droop voltage across the resistor (R{FB}) between FB and VDIFF pins.
+The sensed current will flow out of IDROOP pin and develop the droop voltage across the equivalent resistor ( $R{FB}$ ) between FB and VDIFF pins.
 If RFB resistance reduces as the temperature increases, the temperature impact on the droop can be compensated.
-A NTC resistor can be placed close to the power stage and used to form R{FB} .
+An NTC resistor can be placed close to the power stage and used to form $R{FB}$ .
 Due to the non-linear temperature characteristics of the NTC, a resistor network is needed to make the equivalent resistance between FB and VDIFF pin is reverse proportional to the temperature.

-The external temperature compensation network can only compensate the temperature impact on the droop, while it has no impact to the sensed current inside ISL6307B.
+The external temperature compensation network can only compensate the temperature impact on the droop, while it has no impact to the sensed current inside ISL6316.
 Therefore this network cannot compensate for the temperature impact on the overcurrent protection function.